P1Analytics/DataMining-Football-Match-Prediction/README.md

 ## Synopsis

-This project is targetting on how to predict a European league football match result based on the history data of teams,matches,bet-odds by using machine learning algorithms
+This project is targetting on how to predict European league football match results based on the history data of teams,matches,bet-odds by using machine learning algorithms

 ## Code Example